 Where two-factor authentication comes in

-Two-factor authentication (2FA) offers protection against hacks and data theft by providing a strong additional layer of security that can’t easily be breached.
+Two-factor authentication (2FA) offers protection against hacks, data theft, and a host of online security threats by providing a strong additional layer of security that can’t easily be breached.

 By using two different channels of authentication – for example, something your users know (like a password) and something they have (like a mobile phone) – it makes it virtually impossible for fraudsters to steal information.
 While they may be able to hack one of these channels, hacking both, simultaneously, is extremely unlikely.